mdn/interactive-examples/CONTRIBUTING.md

 ### Styling the example

 Next, let's provide some extra styling for the example element.
-Create a new CSS file inside `live-examples\css-examples\css\`.
+Create a new CSS file inside the current folder.
 Call this CSS file the same as the HTML file i.e. `border-radius.css`.
 Add the following code to it:

 ```
 #example-element {